abhishekpingale22/jenkins-sample/Readme.md

 sudo yum install git -y
 git --version
 ```
+- This will return the version of the Git client that you installed.
+- Go to `Manage Jenkins > Manage Plugins > Available Tab > Filter "Git Plugin" `
+This will prompt Jenkins to download the plugin, install it, and restart Jenkins to make it available for use.

 ### Setup maven
 - Go to `Jenkins Dashboard` -> `Manage Jenkins` -> `Global Tool Configuration` > `Maven` > Give a Name `Maven_Local` > Check `Install Automatically` > Install from Apache (specify a version) > `Save`
 - You can give a logical name to identify the correct version while configuring a build job:

 ### Create a Jenkins Freestyle Project
 - Click on **New Item** then enter an item name, select **Freestyle project**.